 - Scrape the sides and bottom of the bowl as needed to ensure thorough mixing.

 - Generously frost the cupcakes.
-If making these for Halloween, decorate with festive sprinkles, candy corn, etc. Enjoy!
+Enjoy!

 Notes

-- Cupcakes will last in an air-tight container in the fridge for up to 4 days (the longer they sit, the drier they become) or freezer for up to 2 months.
+- Cupcakes will last in an air-tight container in the fridge for up to 5 days (the longer they sit, the drier they become) or freezer for up to 2 months.

 - If you freeze the cupcakes, I suggest waiting to frost them until they’re ready to be eaten.